delftswa2017/desosa2017/yarn/chapter.md

   Figure 7.
 Source lines of code of each individual source file in Yarn.
   </p>

-As mentioned before, the average source file of Yarn contains 136 SLOC.
+The average source file of Yarn contains 136 SLOC.
 A more informative metric would be to see the relation of this metric between files.
 Therefore, the SLOC for every individual source file in the Yarn project is shown in [Figure 7](#figure-7).
-Contrary to the maintainability index discussed before, a large amount of variation in SLOC can be observed between the source files of the project.
+A large amount of variation in SLOC can be observed between the source files of the project.
 Two files stand out significantly from the rest in terms of SLOC, namely `src/cli/commands/install.js` and `src/util/fs.js` with 800 and 769 lines respectively.
 Both of these files are susceptible of large functions and classes, and containing too many responsibilities.
-Consequently, these files have a below average maintainability index, 61.54 and 61.61 respectively, and are at risk of becoming a [God Class](https://sourcemaking.com/antipatterns/the-blob).
+Consequently, these files are at risk of becoming a [God Class](https://sourcemaking.com/antipatterns/the-blob).

 ### Current Code Coverage
 Testing is an integral part of the workflow of the Yarn core team.